This post is part of the series Explain Like I'm Five (#eli5), which aims to make tech concepts and terms easy to understand.

 The New York Times has a similar approach:

-A website written in React can be split into multiple pieces (called "components"), making it easier to plan a project and eventually implement modifications.
+A website written in React can be split into multiple pieces (called "components"), making it easier to plan a project and eventually implement modifications - something highly valued by web design companies who want ultimate flexibility.

 Let's take Airbnb's homepage as an example, which has an "Explore nearby" section.
 If they decide to remove this section, it can easily be done without impacting the rest of the website: